Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Retrieve Certificates of Death & Birth From Greene County Public Health: Certificates of birth and death are ordered electronically from Greene County Public Health (GCPH) using VitalChek, through mail and walk applications.19 Online orders can be paid for via credit or debit card.

-Both walk-in and mail requests are done by printing the Greene County application for certified copies.
+Both walk-in and mail requests are done by printing the Greene County Application for Certified Copies Form.
 Mail orders are paid for using money orders and certified checks.
 Walk-in requests accept cash, debit/credit cards, money orders and certified checks as forms of payment.
 Each certified copy costs $24.00.

 A screenshot of the form used to obtain birth and death documentation in Greene County, Ohio.